Almost split Kac-Moody groups over ultrametric fields: Hovels and bordered hovels

-{\bf4)} By similar arguments we see that a spherical sector face or its closure or its germ has a good fixator.
-The apartment $\A$ has a good fixator $Q(\A)=Z_0$, so the stabilizer of $\A$ is $N$.
-An half-apartment $D(\qa,k)$ has a good fixator $Z_0.U_{\qa,k}$ \cf \cite[5.7.7]{Ru-11}.
+{\bf4)} By similar arguments we see that a spherical sector face or its closure or its germ has a good fixer.
+The apartment $\A$ has a good fixer $Q(\A)=Z_0$, so the stabilizer of $\A$ is $N$.
+An half-apartment $D(\qa,k)$ has a good fixer $Z_0.U_{\qa,k}$ \cf \cite[5.7.7]{Ru-11}.